andys8/code-review-talk/README.md

 # Author: How to create a pull request?

+How to open a pull request that can easily be reviewed?

+---

+# Create a pull request

+## Provide information

 Add information: what would you tell somebody?
 Screenshot, Video (examples from CE?)
 Smaller is easier to review
 Try to speak about controversial questions before code review

+---

+# Create a pull request

+## Share knowledge

 Use commit messages
-Author: Review your own pull request

 Don't explain what is clear already, but explain what is interesting to others.
 What were the decisions and why?
 Are you unsure about certain decisions?
 Share knowledge: But think about different format -> Followups

 ---

-# Reviewer: How to _review_ a pull request?
+# Create a pull request

+## Review yourself

+Review your own pull request

 ---

+# Reviewer: How to review a pull request?

+How to give valuable feedback?

+---

+# Code Review: Try the code

+Try the code
+Try to understand
+QA!
+Developers should always do QA.
+Break it.

+---

-# Code Review 1
+# Code Review: Friendly atmosphere

+Specific and actionable feedback
 Serves the team, is not about letting pass
 Clear, over communicate.
 What to do?
 Or "you decide".
 Language is important, be nice to each other.
-Comments should be about the code (Not: I don't like this).
+(TODO: Friendly atmosphere) Comments should be about the code (Not: I don't like this).
 Language is important, since it might look negative.
 Do not trust, ask questions instead